hubotio/hubot/docs/scripting.md

 ## See if a script already exists

-Check out the [NPM Registry](https://www.npmjs.com/browse/keyword/hubot-scripts) for the `hubot-scripts` keyword.
+Start by [checking if an NPM package](/docs/index.md#scripts) for a script like yours already exists.
 If you don't see an existing package that you can contribute to, then you can easily get started using the `hubot` script [yeoman](http://yeoman.io/) generator.

 ## Creating A Script Package